A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 And while EMTALA requires emergency departments to stabilize patients regardless of ability to pay, they are allowed to bill patients and send delinquent accounts to collections.
 If you’re uninsured, don’t expect free medical care in the event of an accident.

-It should also be noted that since health insurance is now guaranteed-issue (pre-existing conditions aren’t a barrier to enrollment), coverage can only be purchased during open enrollment, or during a special enrollment period triggered by a qualifying event.
 And in most cases, qualifying events only trigger special enrollment periods if you already had coverage in place before the qualifying event; in other words, some qualifying events only allow you to change plans, but not necessarily to newly enroll in coverage.

 Can I buy health insurance after an accident and have it pay for my treatment?

 There have been some misconceptions about the limited enrollment windows, with people talking about buying health insurance from the back of an ambulance.
-That won’t work however – if you’re uninsured and you get sick or injured outside of open enrollment, you’ll have to wait until the next open enrollment period – or until you have a qualifying event – to sign up for coverage.
+That won’t work however – if you’re uninsured and you get sick or injured outside of open enrollment, you’ll have to wait until the next open enrollment period – or until you have a qualifying life event – to sign up for coverage.

 The same limited enrollment windows apply to people who have access to coverage from an employer, which is where most non-elderly Americans get their health insurance.
 You can’t just sign up for your employer’s plan anytime you want.
-You have to either enroll when you’re first eligible, during the annual enrollment window, or when you experience a qualifying event.
+You have to either enroll when you’re first eligible, during the annual enrollment window, or when you experience a qualifying life event.

-In the majority of the states and DC, Medicaid is available to residents with household income up to 138 percent of the federal poverty level.
-For residents with higher incomes, premium subsidies are available in every state for applicants with household income up to four times the poverty level.
+For residents with higher incomes, Marketplace premium subsidies are available in every state, with the subsidy amount depending on household income.
 The ACA has made coverage both accessible and affordable, but it’s up to each person to take advantage of the consumer protections the law offers.

 sticky-bottom-cta